sailscastshq/docs.sailscasts.com/docs/klean-ui/doctrine.md

 That boundary lets Hagfish, Slipway, and future applications share behavior without being forced into one visual personality.

+## Ownership survives updates

+Source ownership is meaningful only when an updater respects it.
+Klean's [update workflow](/klean-ui/updating) distinguishes exact Klean source from local changes before writing.
+Known historical source can adopt an upstream fix safely; locally modified and untracked source remains untouched for human review.

+Updates stay progressive and component-scoped.
+Patch releases repair correctness, minor releases add capability, and any necessary breaking change carries migration guidance and proving-application evidence.
+Klean does not use an update command to smuggle in redesigns, a runtime package, or new visual variants.

 ## Use the platform

 An action begins as `<button>`.
 Navigation remains `<a>` or the Boring Stack Link.
 A field uses a real `<label>`.
 Related choices use `<fieldset>` and `<legend>`.
 Headings describe document structure rather than font size.